-Your permission to approach the bench is granted.
-Experience an insider’s view of the legal industry and explore the pursuit of innocence and justice.
+Your permission to approach the bench is granted – experience an insider’s view of being a lawyer.

 At a Glance

 *Courses carry no secondary school or college credit.
-Upon completion of the program, an official Wake Forest University certificate of achievement will be awarded to all Law Institute participants.
+Upon completion of the program, an official Wake Forest University Certificate of Completion will be awarded to all Law Institute participants.

 What You’ll Experience